GloverDonovan/webdev-bootcamp/reference/css-style.rst

 It's hard to standardize on a particular structure for style sheets, especially when it comes to preprocessors and other tools that import and concatenate separate files.
-But that doesn't mean we can't try to stick to some basic
+But that doesn't mean we can't try to at least stick to some basic principles:
-principles:

 * Group related rules into sections.
 * Give each section a title in a comment.